duckiehj/cheon_fip_couples_resort/README.md

 # FIP - Couples Resort Project

-This repo contains the submission for MMED-1052 and MMED-1054 HW#3 by Jin Cheon.
+This repo contains the submission for MMED-1052 and MMED-1054 FIP project by Jin Cheon.

 The Final Integrated Project for this term involves expanding on the Couple’s Resort website originally created in the web class.
 For this project, I developed three mobile pages (Activities, Rooms, Spa) and one desktop page (Activities).
 All pages are built using a static CSS grid layout for both mobile and desktop views.